mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

         -   [Table of methods of data
             collection](#table-of-methods-of-data-collection)
-        -   [Auto-ethnographic data collection via journal notes and other artefacts to do with facilitation and tool use](#auto-ethnographic-data-collection-via-journal-notes-and-other-artefacts-to-do-with-facilitation-and-tool-use)
+        -   [Auto-ethnographic data collection via journal notes and other artefacts to do with facilitation and tool use - VERY SHORT - MOVE SOME TO LATER.](#auto-ethnographic-data-collection-via-journal-notes-and-other-artefacts-to-do-with-facilitation-and-tool-use---very-short---move-some-to-later.)
             -   [Brief of facilitation and description by Phase - but this is analysis - SO MOVE OR THINK ABOUT THAT.](#brief-of-facilitation-and-description-by-phase---but-this-is-analysis---so-move-or-think-about-that.)